 I willed the coffee in the press to steep faster.
 Steep.
 STEEP, dammit.
 And while I waited, I wiped the spilled granules into the sink.
 As the dark brown pile mixed with some water near the drain I was confronted with what I’m always reminded of when I see a pile of wet coffee grounds.
 I was sucked back in time to January 2009 in my New Jersey kitchen, a few days before I started the chemo that I never should have needed for the breast cancer that I never should have had.

+It is January 2009, just after my thirty-fifth birthday.
 There I stand taking stock of the arsenal of complimentary prescriptions that I’ll need to see me safely through eight rounds of chemo over sixteen weeks.
 Because I can’t help myself and because I’d never needed more than the occasional antibiotic, I’m reading the informational insert in each pack of meds.
 This turns out to be an unwise move, because the inserts read like one of those drug commercials where at the end the voice over lists a startling array of possible side effects to look out for before encouraging the consumer to ask their doctor if **insert drug name here** is right for them.

 The possible side effects of the steroids, sleeping pills and white blood count boosting serum I now have are many but not out of the realm of what I might have expected.
 Then I start reading the booklet printed in 3 pt. font in the box labelled “Emend”, an anti-nausea medication which was revolutionizing the way patients tolerated chemo as it supposedly eliminated nausea altogether.
 The yellow pills in the blister pack were the largest I’d ever seen and I did appreciate the irony of the fact that just looking at them made me queasy.